-Other lenders might emphasize ultra–low interest rates, but charge higher origination fees to make up for it.
+Other lenders might emphasize ultra–low interest rates but charge higher origination fees or discount points to make up for it.

 So when you’re shopping for a mortgage, read your rate quotes thoroughly.
 Look at rates, upfront fees, and your total estimated closing costs to make sure you’re getting the best deal overall.

-Shopping for the best mortgage rate — and the lowest fees — is easy enough if you know what you’re doing.
+It’s easy to compare mortgage rates and fees if you know what you’re doing.
 There are five basic steps:

-- Make sure your credit and budget are polished up, so you’re getting your best possible offer
+- Work on your credit and budget to get the best possible offer

 - Figure out which type of mortgage loan you need